-2.6 The [tool.versioningit.write] Subtable
+2.7 The [tool.versioningit.write] Subtable

-The write subtable enables an optional feature, writing the final version to a file.
+The write subtable enables an optional feature, writing the final version and/or other fields to a file.
 Unlike the other subtables, if the write subtable is omitted, the corresponding step will not be carried out.